Mohaiminulislam1989/woocommerce-upcoming-product/readme.txt

 * Short by upcoming on shop page
 * Set product available date
 * Show / Hide Available date
-* Auto restock and auto live product on available date
+* Auto restock and auto live product on available date (please deactivare and reactivate the plugin to set cron properly)

 = More info =